Chisanan232/multirunnable/docs/multirunnable/quickly_start.rst

             _event_opt.clear()

+.. _example code using Communication with Factory and Operator:

 You need to run both workers with 2 different functions so that you should use function *SimpleExecutor.map_with_function*.
 Its working is same as Python native function *map*, but it works with the collection of functions: